-Felt Fashion Tote, Everything Branded, from $2.30
+Felt Fashion Tote, Everything Branded, from $2.35

-Moet Mini Imperial Brut Champagne 187ML With Sipper, Wired For Wine, was $19.99 now $15.97
+Moet Mini Imperial Brut Champagne 187ML With Sipper, Wired For Wine, was $19.99 now $16.97

 Hot Drinks Glass, Crate & Barrel, $1.95

-Probiotic Vitamin C Powder, Amazon, $18.99
+Probiotic Vitamin C Powder, The Vitamin Shoppe, $16.97

-Mini 16 months undated monthly planner scheduler, Fall ‘n Design, $3.90
+Mini 16 months undated monthly planner scheduler, Fall ‘n Design, $4.95

 A spring wedding is the ultimate way to start anew.
 Think light, airy, floral, and fresh when it comes to your spring wedding welcome bag.
 Swap the morning coffee option for a selection of herbal teas.
 Pair it with a tea-specific mug they can use well after your wedding day.
 Continue the floral trend with a few shortbread cookies by Lori Stern that are each pressed with hand-picked edible flowers.
-For a refreshing pre-ceremony drink or nightcap go for a spiked seltzer and finish off the bag with a mini succulent they can at least try to make last as long as your love will—forever!
+For a refreshing pre-ceremony drink or nightcap go for a spiked seltzer and finish off the bag with a mini succulent they can at least try to make last as long as your love will.

 Tea Forte Sipscriptions Single Steeps, Tea Forte, $20

-Flower Pressed Shortbread Cookies, Lori Sern, $48
+Loria Stern Cookies Original Flower Pressed Shortbread Cookies, Etsy, $48

 2" Live Assorted Succulents, Set of 4, Urban Outfitters, $20.00

-Spiked Seltzer Grapefruit 6-pk, Total Wine
+Spiked Seltzer Grapefruit 6-pk, Total Wine, $7.99

 The sweet taste of summer will only be heightened by officially tying the knot with the love of your life.
 Start your summer wedding welcome bag with the season’s most desirable treat: ice cream!
 Kick the traditional pint up a notch with a boozy concoction from Tipsy Scoop.
 What goes great with alcohol?
 More alcohol!
 Throwing a bottle of rosé in the mix—the unofficial drink of summer—won’t hurt.
 Balance out the booze with a reusable water bottle to promote hydration all weekend long.

 Summertime fun wouldn’t be complete without SPF protection.
-Round out your bag (and cover all your sun safety requirements) with sunscreen, sunglasses and a mini parasol.
+Round out your bag (and cover all your sun safety requirements) with sunscreen, sunglasses, and a mini parasol.